romanschejbal/Cryptography/README.md

 open SpecRunner.html
 ```

 This will open an HTML page in your browser with the results of a number of unit tests.
 Since you haven't written any code yet, these will all be failing.
+Your task tonight is to make those tests pass!

+##Write some code

+The two files you'll be editing are `symmetricKeyExchange.js` and `asymmetricKeyEncryption.js`.
+Each of these files exposes an object on the global scope with a number of properties and methods.
+You'll need to fill in the code in the methods to make the tests (specified in `lib/spec.js`) pass.

 ##Original README